agentflare-ai/agentml/README.md

 **The Universal Agent Standard**: Define your agent once in AgentML and deploy anywhere.
 Transform to LangGraph, CrewAI, n8n, OpenAI Agent Builder, or run natively with the agentmlx WASM runtime.
 AgentML unifies the fractured agentic ecosystem, establishing the W3C standard language for agents.

+---

+## ⚠️ Work in Progress

+**AgentML is in initial release and under heavy development.** We're building what we believe will become the universal language for agent frameworks—the Babel of the agentic ecosystem.
+However, we're not doing this alone.

+**Our vision:** Just as HTML became the universal language of the web, enabling any browser to render any website, **AgentML aims to be the universal language for agents**—enabling any runtime to execute any agent, and any agent to communicate with any other agent, regardless of the framework they were built with.

+**This is an early release:** Core features like event schema validation, external schema loading (`use:*` pattern), and framework transformations are actively being developed.
+APIs and capabilities will evolve based on real-world usage and community input.

+**We need your help.** The agent community's diverse perspectives, use cases, and expertise are essential to shaping a standard that truly serves everyone.
+Whether you're working with LangGraph, CrewAI, n8n, Autogen, or building your own framework, your input matters.

+**How to contribute:**
+- Share your use cases and pain points in [GitHub Discussions](https://github.com/agentflare-ai/agentml/discussions)
+- Propose language features via [GitHub Issues](https://github.com/agentflare-ai/agentml/issues)
+- Submit pull requests for improvements
+- Join our [Discord](#) community for real-time collaboration
+- Build and share example agents

+Together, we can establish AgentML as the W3C-based standard that unifies the fractured agent framework landscape.

+---

 ## Table of Contents

 - [Overview](#overview)